Mill Levy Override (MLO) Citizens’ Oversight Committee

 •Make recommendations regarding any program modifications

-•Familiarize themselves with the MLO spending plan and the D-11 business plan and mission
+•Familiarize themselves with the MLO spending plan and the D-11 strategic plan and mission

 •Participate in periodic public briefings to inform the community about implementation progress